neos-modding-group/NeosModLoader/README.md

 ## Frequently Asked Questions
 ### Do you have a Discord server?
 Yes.
 [Here it is.](https://discord.gg/vCDJK9xyvm)

+### What is a mod?
+Mods are .dll files loaded by NeosModLoader that change the behavior of your Neos client in some way.
+Unlike plugins, mods are specifically designed to work in multiplayer.

 ### What does NeosModLoader do?
 NeosModLoader is simply a Neos [plugin](https://wiki.neos.com/Plugins) that does a lot of the boilerplate necessary to get mods working in a reasonable way.
 In summary, it: